bevyengine/bevy/examples/README.md

 [System Closure](../examples/ecs/system_closure.rs) | Show how to use closures as systems, and how to configure `Local` variables by capturing external state
 [System Parameter](../examples/ecs/system_param.rs) | Illustrates creating custom system parameters with `SystemParam` [System Piping](../examples/ecs/system_piping.rs) | Pipe the output of one system into a second, allowing you to handle any errors gracefully
-[System Stepping](../examples/ecs/system_stepping.rs) | Demonstrate stepping through systems in order of execution
+[System Stepping](../examples/ecs/system_stepping.rs) | Demonstrate stepping through systems in order of execution.

 ## Games

 Example | Description
 --- | ---
 [Alien Cake Addict](../examples/games/alien_cake_addict.rs) | Eat the cakes.
 Eat them all.
-An example 3D game [Breakout](../examples/games/breakout.rs) | An implementation of the classic game "Breakout" [Contributors](../examples/games/contributors.rs) | Displays each contributor as a bouncy bevy-ball!
+An example 3D game [Breakout](../examples/games/breakout.rs) | An implementation of the classic game "Breakout".
+[Contributors](../examples/games/contributors.rs) | Displays each contributor as a bouncy bevy-ball!
 [Desk Toy](../examples/games/desk_toy.rs) | Bevy logo as a desk toy using transparent windows!
 Now with Googly Eyes!
 [Game Menu](../examples/games/game_menu.rs) | A simple game menu